 - Always be less affectionate with your Border collie

-- Never punish your Border collie on his any mistake
+- Never punish your Border collie for any mistake

-It is very important to control Border collies separation anxiety before he becomes a problem dog for you.
+It is very important to control a Border collie’s separation anxiety before he becomes a problem dog for you.

 Teach your Border collie basic training and all necessary commands like sit, drop, stay, calm, and relax.
 Make sure everyone at your home is consistent with your collie’s training.
 Always reward your collie in good manners.